jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 ---
 ### Lab Questions

-**Q1 Task3: How many Source_IP addresses outside of the expected range accessed /restricted.html?**
-using the query:
+**Q1 Task 3: How many Source_IP addresses outside of the expected range accessed /restricted.html?** using the query:
 ```
 index = web_logs URI = /restricted.html NOT Source_IP IN (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16)